Bus lane: Bus gates

+Many motorists are fined for going through bus gates.

 Operation

 Bus lanes may have separate sets of dedicated traffic signals, to allow transit signal priority at intersections.

 Peak-only bus lanes are enforced only at certain times of the day, usually during rush hour, reverting to a general purpose or parking lane at other times.
 Peak-only bus lanes may be in effect only in the main direction of travel, such as towards a downtown during morning rush hour traffic, with the buses using general purpose lanes in the other direction.

 Entire streets can be designated as bus lanes (such as Oxford Street in London, Princes Street in Edinburgh, or Fulton Street in Downtown Brooklyn), allowing buses, taxis and delivery vehicles only, or a contra-flow bus lane can allow buses to travel in the opposite direction to other vehicles.

 Some locations allow bicyclists or taxis to use bus lanes, however where bus or bicycle volumes are high, mixed traffic operations may result in uncomfortable conditions or delays.
 Certain other vehicles may also be permitted in bus lanes, such as taxis, high occupancy vehicles, motorcycles, or bicycles.
 Police, ambulance services and fire brigades can also use these lanes.

 In the Netherlands mixed bus/cycle lanes are uncommon.
 According to the Sustainable Safety guidelines they would violate the principle of homogeneity and put road users of very different masses and speed behaviour into the same lane, which is generally discouraged.

 Some locations have allowed access to bus lanes to electric cars and/or hybrid cars.
 Oslo removed one such exception in 2017 following protests due to congestion in bus lanes.
 The large number of electric vehicles on Norwegian roads slowed buses, defeating the purpose of bus lanes.